Inspiring the next generation of East Midlands workers

 Hayley Millar, empa Coordinator, Wates

-The events have formed part of our commitment as a partner on the East Midlands Property Alliance (empa) frameworks, which are procured and managed by Scape Group to deliver construction projects for public sector across the region.
+The events have formed part of our commitment as a partner on the East Midlands Property Alliance (empa) frameworks, which are procured and managed by SCAPE to deliver construction projects for public sector across the region.

 Our empa projects such as the new extensions for Mellers Primary School in Nottingham and Wolsey House Primary School in Leicester will have a direct impact on the learning experiences of young people.
 But in addition to this, we have also delivered a series of school activities to engage students and encourage them to use their imaginations and challenge themselves.